KISS my A....

 Instead of pre-loading an agent with a dozen external tools, write clean, structured Markdown artifacts.

-The quality of these artefacts is what really matters!
-Here you need to spend your energy!
+The quality of these artifacts is what really matters!
+Here you should spend your energy!

 The Golden Rule

-No fix until you can precisely name the recurring failure it fixes.
+No fix until I can precisely name the recurring failure it fixes.
 A concrete failure.
 A measurable friction point.
 A repeated cost.

-The number of tools out there creates a real risk of analysis paralysis.
-It’s easy to spend days evaluating MCP servers, comparing skills frameworks, and reading blog posts about the “ultimate agentic setup.”
+The number of tools out there creates a risk of analysis paralysis.
+It’s easy to spend days evaluating MCP servers, comparing frameworks, and reading blog posts about the “ultimate agentic setup.”

-None of that ships features.
+None of this ships features.
 None of that fixes bugs.

 Keep It Simple